 Fibrinogen has a double function: yielding monomers that polymerize into fibrin and acting as a cofactor in platelet aggregation.
 Defects in FGB are a cause of congenital afibrinogenemia (CAFBN).
 This rare autosomal recessive disorder is characterized by bleeding that varies from mild to severe and by complete absence or extremely low levels of plasma and platelet fibrinogen.
 Patients with congenital fibrinogen abnormalities can manifest different clinical pictures.
 Some cases are clinically silent, some show a tendency toward bleeding and some show a predisposition for thrombosis with or without bleeding.
 Note: This description may include information from UniProtKB.

-Protein type: Secreted; Cell surface; Secreted, signal peptide; Adaptor/scaffold
+Protein type: Secreted, signal peptide; Secreted; Adaptor/scaffold; Cell surface

-Cellular Component: extracellular space; cell surface; fibrinogen complex; plasma membrane; extracellular region; cell cortex; external side of plasma membrane
+Cellular Component: extracellular space; cell surface; fibrinogen complex; extracellular region; plasma membrane; cell cortex; vesicle; external side of plasma membrane

-Molecular Function: protein binding, bridging; chaperone binding; receptor binding
+Molecular Function: protein binding, bridging; protein binding; chaperone binding; cell adhesion molecule binding; structural molecule activity; receptor binding

 Biological Process: protein polymerization; platelet activation; extracellular matrix organization and biogenesis; positive regulation of heterotypic cell-cell adhesion; cell-matrix adhesion; signal transduction; platelet degranulation; cellular protein complex assembly; positive regulation of protein secretion; positive regulation of vasoconstriction; innate immune response; blood coagulation; response to calcium ion; positive regulation of exocytosis